Selecting a School

 Combining theory with hands-on experience, students in this program learn to identify different types of clocks, watches, and mechanical components.
 Students learn to diagnose and repair defects and faults in watches and clocks.
 Students must record the steps and outcomes of these tasks.
 These records must be submitted with completed projects for grading.
 At the completion of course modules, students are tested to assess their understanding of the concepts in the program.
 Other skills learned include:

 - Quartz movement replacement

 Master Watchmaker Certificate

 Proper care of mechanical watches is the focus of courses in this certificate.
-An individual with an interest in how watches work may find this certificate program useful, because it includes instruction on how the mechanical parts of a watch, including chronographs, hair springs and movements, work.
-As they complete a variety of projects, students learn to:
+An individual with an interest in how watches work may find this certificate program useful, because it includes instruction on how the mechanical parts of a watch, including chronographs, hair springs, and movements, work.
+As they complete a variety of projects, students learn:

 - Cannon pinion adjustment

 Online schools for watch repair range in length and cost.
 Most programs require specific learning tools, such as training videos or soldering equipment.
 This gear is often provided as part of the program but may require extra expense.
 For example, the Jewelry and Watch Repair School of New England has a correspondence course that includes a DVD, textbook, and tools.
 The course includes everything you would need to know about repairing quartz watches.

 The British Horological Institute offers two courses of distance learning, including technical grade and combined intermediate grade.
 The courses include textbooks, which if you live in the U.S., have a large shipping and handling fee.
 If you want tutor feedback of these courses, the cost is extra.

 Correspondence or distance learning courses training students in watch repair are available, making this discipline quite accessible.
 Whether you find a program that includes books and equipment or requires an extra fee for these items, the program itself will enable you to work in the watch repair industry.